jolatechno/QuIDS/README.md

 #### simple truncation

 `simple_truncation` is a `bool` variable (default is `false`, but can be set to `true` by compilling with the `SIMPLE_TRUNCATION` flag).
-Is `simple_truncation` is `true`, then truncation simply consist in selecting the n highest probability objects.
+If `simple_truncation` is `true`, then truncation simply consist in selecting the n highest probability objects.
 Otherwise object are selected with some probabilistic aspect, with the probability of keeping an object being proportional to the probability of each object.

+Probabilistic selctions cost a bit of time and of accuracy, with some gain in representation through an analog sampling process to a quantum Monte-Carlo algorithm.

 #### load balancing bucket per thread